FinPress/gutenberg/packages/dataviews/README.md

 -   `type`: either `regular` or `panel`.
 -   `labelPosition`: either `side`, `top`, or `none`.
 -   `fields`: a list of fields ids that should be rendered.
 Field ids can also be defined as an object and allow you to define a `layout`, `labelPosition` or `children` if displaying combined fields.
+See "Form Field API" for a description of every property.

 Example: